gramaziokohler/compas_fab_preworkshop/README.md

       pip install compas_fab

 Let's make **COMPAS** and **compas_fab** packages available inside Rhino.
-Still on the command prompt (you might need to be running as administrator), type the following:
+Still on the Anaconda Prompt (you might need to be running as administrator), type the following:

-      python -m compas_fab.rhino.install 5.0
-      python -m compas_fab.rhino.install 6.0

 > **NOTE:**
 >
 > You only need to run one of those lines for the version of Rhino you use, or both if you use both versions.

+      python -m compas_fab.rhino.install 5.0
+      python -m compas_fab.rhino.install 6.0

 ### Backends